PointCloudLibrary/pcl/doc/tutorials/content/ground_based_rgbd_people_detection.rst

 In the following lines, we can see the initialization of the SVM classifier by loading the pre-trained parameters from file.
-Moreover, a :pcl:`GroundBasedPeopleDetectionApp <pcl::GroundBasedPeopleDetectionApp>` object is declared and the main parameters are set.
-In this example, we can see how to set the voxel size used for downsampling the pointcloud, the rgb camera intrinsic parameters, the :pcl:`PersonClassifier <pcl::PersonClassifier>` object and the height limits.
+Moreover, a :pcl:`GroundBasedPeopleDetectionApp <pcl::people::GroundBasedPeopleDetectionApp>` object is declared and the main parameters are set.
+In this example, we can see how to set the voxel size used for downsampling the pointcloud, the rgb camera intrinsic parameters, the :pcl:`PersonClassifier <pcl::people::PersonClassifier>` object and the height limits.
 Other parameters could be set, such as the sensor orientation.
-If the sensor is vertically placed, the method setSensorPortraitOrientation should be used to enable the vertical mode in :pcl:`GroundBasedPeopleDetectionApp <pcl::GroundBasedPeopleDetectionApp>`.
+If the sensor is vertically placed, the method setSensorPortraitOrientation should be used to enable the vertical mode in :pcl:`GroundBasedPeopleDetectionApp <pcl::people::GroundBasedPeopleDetectionApp>`.

 .. literalinclude:: sources/ground_based_rgbd_people_detection/src/main_ground_based_people_detection.cpp
    :language: cpp